-The system consists of a device containing three membranes and utilizes a diluent specific for this feline test.
+The system consists of a test device containing three membranes, and is dependent upon the use of a microtube containing pre-measured diluent specific for this feline test and a special buffer to facilitate movement of the red cells along the membranes.
 It uses feline whole blood, or packed red blood cells diluted 1:1 with saline.
 It is a cell capture assay and, as such, patients exhibiting auto-agglutination or low PCV can be typed with this system.

 Each of the membranes contains, in a sharply defined area, a substance that captures red blood cells under only one set of conditions.
 The membranes intersect under the sample port.
-When added to the sample port, fluid is transported by capillary action along each of the membranes to points distant from the sample port and separate from each other.
-A viewing exists over each of three defined areas on the device.
+Fluids added to the sample port are transported by capillary action along each of the membranes to points distant from the sample port and separate from each other.
+A viewing window exists over each of three defined areas on the device.

 The membrane under the viewing window labeled “Control” contains a substance that captures all cells.
 This window should display a horizontal red line to indicate the test has performed properly.